PrintersForAnts/MetalBoop/README.md

 ## 6. FAQ

 1. When is it going to be available?
-  * MetalBoop has enterer punblic beta RC1 phase - **you can expect CAD files it to be available in full any day now**.
+  * MetalBoop has entered public beta RC1 phase - **you can expect CAD files to be available in full any day now**.

 2. What else besides the BOM do I need?
   * Unfortunately, from the start, we expect that for the first few weeks or months, you will also have to get parts manufactured on your own.
 There are online services such as [JLCPCB](https://jlcpcb.com/) or [PCBWAY](https://www.pcbway.com/) which can make the parts.
 After some time, we hope vendors will pick up the design and make kits with already manufactured metal parts so you won’t have to do anything but buy a kit and assemble it.